arsenikstiger/bolt.new-any-llm/README.md

 - **AI with Environment Control**: Unlike traditional dev environments where the AI can only assist in code generation, Bolt.new gives AI models **complete control** over the entire environment including the filesystem, node server, package manager, terminal, and browser console.
 This empowers AI agents to handle the whole app lifecycle—from creation to deployment.

 Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.
+Whether you’re an experienced developer, a PM, or a designer, Bolt.new allows you to easily build production-grade full-stack applications.

 For developers interested in building their own AI-powered development tools with WebContainers, check out the open-source Bolt codebase in this repo!